SerhiiStaryk/mosaic-dashboard/README.md

 - **Responsive Layout**: The dashboard is fully responsive using **Tailwind CSS** for utility-first styling.
 - **Dynamic Layout Management**: Uses **react-mosaic-component** to allow users to rearrange and resize panels dynamically.
 - **Customizable Dropdowns**: Powered by **react-select** for creating rich, customizable dropdowns with search and multi-select options.
-- **Mock API**: **json-server** is used to provide a simple backend API for managing data, making development easier with mock response
+- **Mock API**: **json-server** is used to provide a simple backend API for managing data, making development easier with mock response.
+- **Docker Support**: The project includes Docker configuration to build and run the application in a containerized environment.

 ## Tech Stack